leettools-dev/leettools/docs/documentation.md

 leet flow -t answer -q "What is GraphRAG" -k graphrag
 # run an answer flow on the local KB
 leet flow -t answer -q "What is GraphRAG" -k graphrag -p retriever_type=local
-# run an digest of seach results from the last three days and output in Spanish
+# run an digest of search results from the last three days and output in Spanish
 # this query will run for a while to fetch and analyze the search results
 leet flow -t digest -q "LLM GenAI News" -k genai -p days_limit=3 -p output_language=es -l info
 # extract the structured data from the search results